-To change the Target ID of Cscape use the Controller \rightarrow Set Target Network ID dialog.
+To change the Target ID of Cscape use the Controller → Set Target Network ID dialog.

-7.3.1 Communicating via MJ1 Serial Port
+15.3.1 Communicating via MJ1 or MJ3 Serial Ports

 Start by configuring Cscape to use the correct communications port.
 This can be done using the Tools \rightarrow Options \rightarrow Communication Port dialog in Cscape.